williamcaseylucas/digital-hippo/README.md

 - /app/collections has collections of Users (sellers and buyers)
   - Add this to payload.config.ts to have extra options
 - in auth-router.ts, had to change from "@" path to fix problem.
 Added "../../" instead
+- automatically hashes password
+- auth-router.ts is where we are creating our callable methods on the frontend

+## payload-utls

+- Create custom component that gives us User verification as to whether or not they signed in

+## nodemon

+- anything you add to "watch" will be reloaded

 ## collections

 - User
   - Can add // condition: ({req}) => req.user.role === 'admin' to only have admins see the page, or false

+## Sign in

+- will have a ?as=seller url for sellers
+- router.push("?as=seller") just adds param to end
+- router.replace("/sign-in", undefined) makes "sign-in the route and takes off all other params

 ## Sign up